Skip to main content

 Some hotels we’ve stayed at include:

-- Save Bungalows – good for a couple of nights if you’re on a budget.
-Walkable from the pier but very basic.
+Save Bungalows are an affordable, easy option for your arrival.
+Good for a couple of nights, especially if you’re on a budget.
+It’s walkable from the pier but very basic.
+Across the street from the beach and nice bars/restaurants.

-- Big Tree Boutique Hotel – a perfect hotel for digital nomads, but you’ll probably want a scooter.
-They have a great cafe downstairs where you get a discount if you’re a guest.
+I love this hotel!
+It’s the perfect hotel for digital nomads, but you’ll definitely want a scooter.
+They have a great cafe downstairs where they offer a discount to guests.
+It’s so peaceful and beautiful at Big Tree.

 How to Find Long Term Accommodation in Koh Tao